 Design

-The whole experimental design was 2*2*2 (condition*image type*time).
-Condition is between-subjects, image type and time are within-subjects.
+The whole experimental design was 2*2*2 with Condition (Original, Scrambled), Image type (In Show, Out of Show) and Timepoint (Immediate, Delayed) as the factors.
+Condition was a between-subjects factor.
+Image type and Timepoint were within-subjects factors.

 Stimuli